lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     kspace_style pppm 1e-5
     special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes dihedral yes

-..  container:: justify

 Start the simulation from the equilibrated PEG-water system and include again the parameter file by adding the following lines into the *input.lammps*:

 ..  code-block:: lammps

     read_data ../mergePEGH2O/mix.data
     include ../PARM.lammps

-..  container:: justify

 Then, let us create 4 atom groups: H2O and PEG (as previously), as well as 2 groups containing only the 2 oxygen atoms of types 6 and 7, respectively.
 Atoms of types 6 and 7 correspond to the oxygen atoms located at the ends of the PEG molecule, which we are going to use to pull on the PEG molecule.
 Add the following lines into the *input.lammps*:

 ..  code-block:: lammps